Lapland-Robotics/miniATV/carla_ros_bridge/README.md

 ## carla_ros_bridge
-All carla_ros_bridge files that have been changed for "miniATV goes WinterSIM", replace the original code in the opt/carla_ros_bridge/melodic folder and modify the configuration files according to the instructions below.
+All carla_ros_bridge files that have been changed for "miniATV goes WinterSIM".
+Replace the original code in the opt/carla_ros_bridge/melodic folder and modify the configuration files according to the instructions below.

 #### Important!